camoto-project/gamearchivejs/README.md

     considerably.
 If you're not sure, `arc-grp-build.js` is a good starting point as it is fairly simple.

- 2. Edit `index.js` and add a `require()` statement for your new file.
+ 2. Edit the main `index.js` and add a `require()` statement for your new file.

  3. Make a folder in `test/` for your new format and populate it with files similar to the other formats.
 The tests work by creating a standard archive file with some preset files in it, and comparing the result to what is inside this folder.

-    You can either create these archives by hand, with another utility, or if you are confident that your code is correct, by setting an environment variable when running the tests, which will cause the archive file produced by your code to be saved to a file:
+    You can either create these archives by hand, with another utility, or if you are confident that your code is correct, from the code itself.
+This is done by setting an environment variable when running the tests, which will cause the archive file produced by your code to be saved to a temporary file in the current directory:

         SAVE_FAILED_TEST=1 npm test
-        mv error.bin test/arc-myformat/default.bin
+        mv error1.bin test/arc-myformat/default.bin

 If your archive format has any sort of compression or encryption, these algorithms should go into the `gamecomp` project instead.
 This